oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Installing_Additional_Hosts_to_a_Self-Hosted_Environment.html.md

-# Installing Additional Hosts to a Self-Hosted Environment
+# Chapter 7: Installing Additional Hosts to a Self-Hosted Environment

 Additional self-hosted engine hosts are added in the same way as a regular host, with an additional step to deploy the host as a self-hosted engine host.
 The shared storage domain is automatically detected and the host can be used as a failover host to host the Manager virtual machine when required.
 You can also attach regular hosts to a self-hosted engine environment, but they cannot be used to host the Manager virtual machine.
 It is highly recommended to have at least two self-hosted engine hosts to ensure the Manager virtual machine is highly available.
 Additional hosts can also be added using the REST API.
 See [Hosts](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/rest-api-guide/#chap-Hosts) in the *REST API Guide*.

 **Prerequisites**

-* For a RHEL-based self-hosted engine environment, you must have prepared a freshly installed Red Hat Enterprise Linux system on a physical host, and subscribed the host to the required entitlements.
-See [Subscribing to the Required Entitlements](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#Subscribing_to_Required_Channels_using_Subscription_Manager1) in the *Installation Guide* for more information on subscriptions.

-* For a RHVH-based self-hosted engine environment, you must have prepared a freshly installed Red Hat Virtualization Host system on a physical host.
+* For a oVirt Node-based self-hosted engine environment, you must have prepared a freshly installed oVirt Node system on a physical host.
 See [Red Hat Virtualization Hosts](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#Red_Hat_Virtualization_Hosts) in the *Installation Guide*.

 * If you are reusing a self-hosted engine host, remove its existing self-hosted engine configuration.
-See [Removing a Host from a Self-Hosted Engine Environment](Removing_a_Host_from_a_Self-Hosted_Engine_Environment).
+See the Removing a Host from a Self-Hosted Engine Environment section in [Chapter 5: Maintenance and Upgrading Resources](chap-Maintenance_and_Upgrading_Resources).

 **Adding an Additional Self-Hosted Engine Host**